contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ## 22.4 Principles for Providing Church Assistance

 With the help of the Lord, members seek to provide for themselves and their families.
-When members need assistance with financial and other basic needs, they should turn to the following sources in this order:
+When members need financial assistance, they should turn to the following sources in this order:

 1. Their extended family
-2. Government and community resources
+2. Government and community financial resources
-3. Church assistance through fast offerings or bishops’ orders for food and other basic goods
+3. Church assistance through fast offerings

+When members need short-term help with food or other basic goods, bishops may use fast offerings to provide assistance (see [22.3.2]).
+Where bishops’ orders are available, bishops generally use those to provide food and other basic goods.

 Church assistance is intended to help members develop independence, not dependence.
 Any assistance given should strengthen members in their efforts to become self-reliant.